 Not exactly sure what you’re looking for?
 This quick shipping container buyer’s guide will help you shop for containers like a pro.
-We’ve put together some great advice for sizing containers, inspecting used containers to rate their condition and other considerations to make.
+We’ve put together some great advice on how to choose a shipping container here.
+Let’s dive in!

 What Shipping Container Sizes Are Available?